Find more great Horn Book content at these links:

 Wild by Emily Hughes relies on its lush, almost rough art to convey a story about belonging and being different.
 When a little girl raised in the woods is taken into “civilized” society, mayhem and torn upholstery follow in her wake.
 The humor will appeal to the rebellious spirit of any child (maybe too much so?) and the details of the illustrations warrant many readings.

 Professor Astro Cat’s Frontiers of Space by Dr. Dominic Walliman and Ben Newman is a big, colorful book with a heavy mod, space-race influence in the illustration.
 Cute characters (such as the titular Professor Astro Cat and his assistant Astro Mouse) give a humorous, conversational tone to this nonfiction book's information about space, our solar system, and changing space exploration technology.
 Like the text, the book's browsable layout encourages readers to keep exploring.
 Overall, a great book to nurture interest in and wonder at the infinite possibilities of space.
+We are currently offering this content for free.
+Sign up now to activate your personal profile, where you can save articles for future viewing.

 Add Comment :-